-- ✓ Adequate implementation of protocols, including periodic testing, for the quick and preferential recovery of off-site electrical feed. - ✓ Actions required (procedures and tests) for the safe shedding of Direct Current loads. - ✓ Actions required (procedures and tests) to allow for the remote manual use of relevant equipment in the event of loss of direct current power. - ✓ Implementation of the new Emergency Support Centre (ESC) at national level. - ✓ Implementation of the Alternative Emergency Management Centre (AEMC), the Passive Autocatalytic Recombiners (PAR) and the Containment Filtered Venting System at all the NPPs. - ✓ Improvement of the capacity to handle large masses of contaminated liquids (see section 4.2.3) - ✓ Development at all the plants of Radiation Protection Guidelines complementary to the SAMG.
+- ✓ Adequate implementation of protocols, including periodic testing, for the quick and preferential recovery of off-site electrical feed. - ✓ Actions required (procedures and tests) for the safe shedding of Direct Current loads. - ✓ Actions required (procedures and tests) to allow for the remote manual use of relevant equipment in the event of loss of direct current power. - ✓ Implementation of new equipment (fixed and portable) for extended SBO.
+This equipment is subject to a specific surveillance program and is designed to be used under the general philosophy of "plug & play". - ✓ As a result of the tracking of the international main pump seal improvement programmes, three out of the five Westinghouse PWR groups currently existing in Spain have installed new seals in the main pumps.
+The CSN is assessing the need to require the installation of these improved seals in the remaining two groups.